Yala province: Local government

 As of 26 November 2019 there are: one Yala Provincial Administration Organisation (ongkan borihan suan changwat) and 16 municipal (thesaban) areas in the province.
 Yala has city (thesaban nakhon) status and Sateng Nok and Betong have town (thesaban mueang) status.
 Further 13 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 47 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).

 Transportation

 In January 2022, Thailand's transport ministry completed the 1.9 billion baht Betong Airport.
 It opened in March 2022.
 Designed to handle 300 arrivals per hour, it is projected to serve 300,000 per year, which will later increase to over one million passengers per year, generating three billion baht for the district.
 Nok Air, Bangkok Airways, and Malaysia's Firefly Airlines had plans to fly to Betong in 2019.
-As of December 2022, only Nok Air and Bangkok Airways fly to Betong, with a twice-weekly service to Bangkok's Don Mueang Airport.
-The next nearest Thai airport to Yala is Hat Yai International Airport in Songkhla province.
+However, Nok Air was the only airline to operate flights to Betong; the service was terminated after 28 October 2022 due to high operational cost.

+As of November 2024, Ezy Airlines had to operate a scheduled commercial flights from Betong to Hat Yai.

 Yala is served by the State Railway of Thailand from the Yala Railway Station.

 The province lies on Route 410 (Pattani–Betong Highway), which runs from Pattani through Yala and Betong before passing through the Thailand-Malaysia Border.